So you need a homeschool classroom and you really don’t have room for it, huh? That means you might need some homeschool room ideas for small spaces?

 Then, anyone visiting will think it’s just a window and it will be your little secret!

-I love how they kept this family room super casual so that adding three desk spaces and a couple of chalkboard walls makes it feel like it all fits.
+In the next one, I love how they kept this family room super casual so that adding three desk spaces and a couple of chalkboard walls makes it feel like it all fits.

 It’s a great shared space!